Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-Groups of large halos inherit/pass their mass from/to a wider distribution of halo sizes, while groups of small halos inherit/pass their mass from/to a relatively narrower distribution of halo sizes.
-Both mass redistribution functions are not symmetric about the halo size $n_{p1} $, with more mass inherited from halo groups below the size $n_{p1} $ and more mass passed to halo groups above the size $n_{p1} $.

-The sharp peaks for halo groups of smaller size and the widespread distribution for halo groups of larger size in Figs. \ref{fig:1} and \ref{fig:2} indicate that small halos have relatively longer lifespan and can exist for a longer time such that most small halos will remain in the same group at a later redshift.
-Large halos tend to have a relatively shorter lifespan.
-Halo lifespan will be further discussed in Section \ref{sec:3.2}.
+Groups of large haloes inherit/pass their mass from/to a wider distribution of halo sizes.
+In comparison, groups of small haloes inherit/pass their mass from/to a relatively narrower distribution of halo sizes.
+Both mass redistribution functions are not symmetric about the halo size $n_{p1} $, with more mass inherited from halo groups below the size $n_{p1} $ and more mass passed to halo groups above the size $n_{p1}$, i.e., a net transfer of mass to large scales.
+The sharp peaks for halo groups of smaller size and the widespread distribution for halo groups of larger size in Figs. \ref{fig:1} and \ref{fig:2} indicate that small haloes have relatively longer lifespans and can exist for a longer time such that most small haloes will remain in the same group at a later redshift.
+Large haloes tend to have a relatively shorter lifespan.
+Halo lifespan will be further discussed in Section \ref{sec:3-4}.

 To determine the direction of the mass cascade, we introduce a net mass redistribution function $D_{NM} $ as the difference between the backward and forward mass redistribution functions,

 The net mass redistribution function $D_{NM} $ measures the net effect of the halo group size $n_{p1} $ at redshift $z_{1} $ on the mass cascade of halo group size $n_{p2} $ from redshift $z_{2} $ to $z_{3} $, with $D_{NM} <0$ indicating that the halo group of size $n_{p1} $ inherits more mass from the halo group size $n_{p2} $ than the mass it passes to the halo group of the same size $n_{p2} $.
 Obviously, from Eq. \eqref{ZEqnNum418270},